dusty3d/Films/README.md

 - Technical precision meets artistic vision

 ## How to Use
 This is the blueprint for making AI movies.
-It is the intention of Dusty3D Films AI to encourage the exploraion of AI cinema by providing blueprints for their evocation in the hopes of pushing the medium forward.
-Please feel free to use this formula and add me on social media.
+It is the intention of Dusty3D Films AI to encourage the exploraion of AI cinema by providing an accessible framework reference for their evocation in the hopes of pushing the medium forward.
+Of course, don't use my exact prompts, but feel free to use this formula as a reference and add me on all social media platforms.
 Sincerely,
-Dusty
+##
+Dusty3d Films AI